Imputed Income: What It Is & How to Report It

 ☝️ Imputed income IS NOT subject to federal withholding, so your employees are not paying taxes on that amount out of their weekly paychecks (unless they opt to do so).
 This doesn’t mean, however, they are exempt, as discussed above, the amount has to be included in the total adjusted gross income at the end of the year.

 Wondering how often to report imputed income?
-You can report per pay period, per quarter, semi-annually, or annually, but calendar-year benefits must be reported by December 31 of the year in which the benefits were received.
-Some choose to break it up into shorter time spans to make it easier to track and account for, but it’s really just a matter of preference depending on the amounts of imputed income you’re receiving.
+You can report per pay period, per quarter, semi-annually, or annually, but you should report calendar-year benefits by December 31 of the year in which the benefits were received.
+Some choose to break it up into shorter time spans to make it easier to track and account for, but it’s really just a matter of preference depending on the amounts of the income you’re receiving.

 Determining the value of things that fall under the imputed income category can get a little tricky.
 There are some things that are pretty straightforward because the value is laid out numerically, like educational assistance and group-term life insurance.

-Things like personal vehicle usage, moving expense reimbursements, company discounts for goods and services are a little more nuanced, however, when it comes to putting a numeric value on the taxable benefits.
-For example, here’s a little information about the IRS’s rules for how companies can calculate the imputed tax on employee discounts for goods and services.
+Things like personal vehicle usage, moving expense reimbursements, company discounts for goods and services are a little more nuanced.
+For example, here’s info about the IRS’s rules for how companies can calculate the imputed tax on employee discounts for goods and services.

-When in doubt, consult the 15-B: Employer’s Tax Guide to Fringe Benefits to determine evaluation rules, exclusion rules, as well as rules for withholding, depositing and reporting in order to determine and record your employees’ imputed incomes correctly.
+When in doubt, consult the 15-B: Employer’s Tax Guide to Fringe Benefits.
+It can help with everything: to determine evaluation rules, exclusion rules, as well as rules for withholding, depositing, and reporting to determine and record your employees’ imputed incomes correctly.

 Log expenses effortlessly, share them with your accounting department & optimize your financial processes!

-A handy tracking tool can be super helpful for recording things that may be considered as imputed income.
-It can help keep your company’s accounting accurate because it indicates the use of fringe benefits as congruent with the hours an employee is working.
+A handy tracking tool can be super helpful for recording imputed income.
+It helps your company’s accounting because it indicates the use of fringe benefits as congruent with the hours an employee is working.

 For instance, if an employee uses a company vehicle during working hours, if you have a comprehensive tracking platform, that logs expenses like gas along with the mileage used, and subsequent depreciation of the vehicle based on the hours that employee tracked.

 Equally as important as understanding the value of your fringe benefits, is understanding how to record them in real-time.
-The best way to do this is with the kind of diligent time-keeping resources that Everhour offers, with the capability of logging expenses with no extra effort, share them with your accounting department, and optimize your financial processes!
+The best way to do this is with the kind of diligent time-keeping resources that Everhour offers.
+It can log expenses with no extra effort, share them with your accounting department (who can check out our article on small business accounting software, by the way ;)), and optimize your financial processes!